 The farms purchased were in a natural valley where the outlet from Martins Lake flowed.
 The outlet (sometimes referred to as Flat Rock Creek) flowed from Martins Lake north towards Averill Park.
 To flood the valley, they constructed an earthen dam at the north end of what we now call the first Burden Lake.
 Since they were building a dam, they decided to also call it a “proposed road” (which we have seen on very old plans) because they knew it would be a shorter way for horses & wagons to get to Averill Park.
 The dam was designed with transportation needs consistent with the mid 1800’s – horse & buggy traffic.
 The dam itself was constructed with dry hand stacked rocks (no mortar was used) on both the lake side (east side) and the west side which drops some 20’.
 In between the two stacked rock walls was filled with clay.
 Then a dirt roadway was on the top.
 At the very bottom of the dam there was a large pipe that could allow water from the lake to flow through it and head back to the Wynantskill Creek.
 The lake side of the pipe had a large valve and a guard house on top of it at the road level.
 This dam is approximately 250’ long.

 Today most people who drive over the dam have no clue it’s a dam.
 To the untrained eye, it just appears as a road.
 In fact, it is Rensselaer County Highway 51.
 We call it the Burden Lake Road.
 We don’t know how or when it became a County road.
-We do know that according to the tax maps, the dam is located on property owned by the Burden Lake Preservation Corporation (BLPC).
+We do know that according to the tax maps, the dam is located on property that might be owned by the Burden Lake Preservation Corporation (BLPC).
 A non profit corporation (with no funding) set up to protect Burden Lake.
-The BLPC only took over ownership of the property in the late 90’s.
+The BLPC only took over ownership of the property in 2001.
 Before that it was owned by Portec, the last standing company of the original Wynantskill Improvement Association.
 I think it was back in the 80’s when the Town of Sand Lake (and I believe) in conjunction with Rensselaer County, installed a sewer system in the middle of the dam.
 It’s actually closer to the west side of the dam than the center.
 The sewer runs the entire 250’ length of the dam.
 It is a gravity system at that point and I believe very deep in the road.
 There are two manholes in the dam which might be even deeper than the sewer lines.
-As far as we know, there are no easements allowing the county road or the sewer to be in and on the top of the dam.
+As far as we know, there are no easements allowing the county road.
 There is no apparent weight limit for trucks on the road or the dam.
 It’s surprising that the dam didn’t fail when they dug up the clay in the center to put the sewer line and man holes in.
 We’re thankful for that!
 The question must be asked, at what point do the Town and the County accept some responsibility for helping solve this problem created many years ago, after all, you have a county road with sewers in it, running over a dam they claim not to own, and they have no easements allowing any of it?

 As you can imagine, a dam designed for horse & buggy travel isn’t holding up to well with the amount of today’s traffic with tractor trailers, garbage trucks, fuel oil truck, concrete trucks, school busses etc. etc. driving across the top.
 The macadam was replaced on the road over the dam a few years back.
 We don’t know when this happened, but the road is now slanted so the rainwater runs off the road and flows down the face of the hand stacked stones that make the dam.
 There are stress cracks in the new macadam and the hand stacked stones are starting to erode.
 There are some major concerns about the integrity of the dam.
 The DEC’s Dam Safety Division is pressuring the Burden Lake Preservation Corporation to have the dam Certified as SAFE, I’m sure covering their own tail in case anything happens.
 Unfortunately, the BLPC has no funding to tackle a huge project like this.
-The first thing the DEC wants is an engineering study done of the dam, sluiceway, and weir.
+The first thing the DEC wants is an engineering study done of the dam, sluiceway, and wei and a complete hydrology study including the entire water shed.
 This study alone could cost upwards of $100,000.